dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * `ProvideConsoleGop` is likely missing as this is needed for transitioning to the next screen, this was originally part of AptioMemoryFix but is now within OpenCore as this quirk.
 Can be found under UEFI -> Output
 * Missing [kernel patches](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore)(only applies for AMD CPUs, make sure they're Opencore patches and not Clover.
 Clover uses `MatchOS` while OpenCore has `MinKernel` and `Maxkernel`)
 * `IgnoreInvalidFlexRatio` missing, this is needed for Broadwell and older. **Not for AMD and Skylake or newer**
+* `AppleXcpmExtraMsrs` may be required, this is generally meant for Pentiums, HEDT and other odd systems. **Don't use on AMD**

 Another possible problem is that some users either forget or cannot disable CFG-Lock in the BIOS(specifically relating to a locked 0xE2 MSR bit for power management, obviously much safer to turn off CFG-Lock). **Do note this is for Intel users only, not AMD.** When this happens, there's a couple of possible fixes: